The only thing I remember from law school is my negotiations professor saying this in class randomly:

 If you’re preparing for the MEE, then you’d approximately halve the time it takes to tackle an MEE question (30-45 minutes).

-Notice that, even with only 3 hours a day, we’ve allocated up to 2.5 hours on one essay when optimizing for learning.
-We’re taking our time attempting the practice essay and then studying the model answer.
+Notice that, even with only 3 hours a day, we’ve allocated up to 2.5 hours on just ONE essay.
+When optimizing for learning, we’re taking our time, in this case, to attempt the practice essay and then studying the model answer.
 In between practice is where the learning happens.

 You don’t start off playing a concerto on the piano from memory.
 You earn the right after mastering the foundations and repeated practice.